A unified approach to structural limits, and limits of graphs with bounded tree-depth: Combining Fragments

 \subsection{${\rm FO}$-convergence of Graphs with Bounded Maximum Degree}

 We now consider how full ${\rm FO}$-convergence differs to BS-convergence for sequence of graphs with maximum degree at most $D$.
-As a corollary of Theorems~\ref{thm:fole} and~\ref{thm:BS} we have: \begin{mytinted} \begin{theorem} A sequence $(G_n)$ of finite graphs with maximum degree at most $d$ such that $\lim_{n\rightarrow\infty}|G_n|=\infty$ is ${\rm FO}$-convergent if and only if it is both BS-convergent and elementarily convergent. \end{theorem} \end{mytinted}
+As a corollary of Theorems~\ref{thm:fole} and~\ref{thm:BS} we have: \begin{mytinted} \begin{corollary} A sequence $(G_n)$ of finite graphs with maximum degree at most $d$ such that $\lim_{n\rightarrow\infty}|G_n|=\infty$ is ${\rm FO}$-convergent if and only if it is both BS-convergent and elementarily convergent. \end{corollary} \end{mytinted}